gsdriver/blackjack-strategy/README.md

     count: {                    // Structure defining the count (v1.3 or higher)
         system: null,           // The count system - only "HiLo" is supported
         trueCount: null };      // The TrueCount (count / number of decks left) strategyComplexity:"simple" // easy (v1.2 or higher), simple, advanced,
+                                // exactComposition, bjc-supereasy (v1.4 or higher),
-                                // or exactComposition (see below) }
+                                // bjc-simple (v1.4 or higher), or bjc-great
+                                // (v1.4 or higer) - see below for details
+}
 ```

 The `strategyComplexity` field determines how closely Basic Strategy is followed in making a recommendation.
+There are six supported values:

+## Easy
 In the case of "easy" the strategy is an easy-to-follow set of rules designed for beginners which simulation runs show is about 0.6% less advantagous than the "advanced" strategy on a 6-deck game:

  * Split all pairs except 4s, 5s, and 10s
  * Double 9 against a dealer card of 2-6